 TIMELINE-How the world found out about global warming

-Nov 22 (Reuters) - A U.N. conference in Qatar next week is the latest attempt to combat global warming after mounting evidence that human activity is disrupting the climate.
+Nov 4 (Reuters) - A U.N. conference in Copenhagen next month is due to agree a new pact to combat global warming after mounting evidence that human activity is disrupting the climate.

-Here is a timeline of the road to action on global warming:
+The following is a timeline of the discovery of global warming.

 1957-58 - U.S. scientist Charles Keeling sets up stations to measure carbon dioxide concentrations in the atmosphere at the South Pole and at Mauna Loa, Hawaii.
 The measurements have shown a steady rise.